Epa (Eicosapentaenoic Acid)

 In this Article

-When used in amounts greater than 3 grams per day, EPA can thin the blood and increase the risk for bleeding.
+When used in amounts greater than 3 grams per day, EPA is POSSIBLY UNSAFE, and can thin the blood and increase the risk for bleeding.

 Report Problems to the Food and Drug Administration